Older Boeing 777s grounded for inspections following engine explosion over Denver

-The Federal Aviation Administration (FAA) ordered immediate stepped-up inspections of Boeing 777 airplanes equipped with certain Pratt & Whitney engines on Sunday, as airlines in the U.S. and Japan suspended flights with such jets a day after the dangerous explosion of an engine on United Airlines flight 328 shortly after take-off from Denver.
+The Federal Aviation Administration (FAA) ordered immediate stepped-up inspections of Boeing 777 airplanes equipped with certain Pratt & Whitney engines on Sunday, as airlines operating such jets in the U.S. and Japan suspended flights a day after the dangerous explosion of an engine on United Airlines flight 328 shortly after take-off from Denver.

-United airlines grounded 24 similar 777s, while the Japanese aviation regulator ordered all planes equipped with this type of engine to cease flying in Japan until further notice.
+United Airlines grounded 24 similar 777s, while the Japanese aviation regulator ordered all planes equipped with this type of engine to cease flying in Japan until further notice.

 FAA Administrator Steve Dickson in a statement said that “after consulting with my team of aviation safety experts about yesterday’s engine failure aboard a Boeing 777 airplane in Denver, I have directed them to issue an Emergency Airworthiness Directive that would require immediate or stepped-up inspections of Boeing 777 airplanes equipped with certain Pratt & Whitney PW4000 engines.”